mheap/nexmo-developer/_documentation/en/client-sdk/in-app-messaging/guides/typing-indicators.md

 This guide will make use of the following concepts:

-- **Conversation Events** - `text:typing:on` (start typying) and `text:typing:off` (stop typying) events that fire on a Conversation, after you are a Member
+- **Conversation Events** - `text:typing:on` (start typing) and `text:typing:off` (stop typing) events that fire on a Conversation, after you are a Member

 ## Typing Indicators

 Typing Indicators are used to notify conversation members (of the same conversation) on whatever or not user is currently typing a text message.

-### Send typying state events
+### Send typing state events

-Set the current typying (on/off) state of the member when a given member starts or stops typing a text message:
+Set the current typing (on/off) state of the member when a given member starts or stops typing a text message:

 ```tabbed_content
 source: _tutorials_tabbed_content/client-sdk/guides/messaging/typing-indicators-producer